tango-adb/help-center/docs/screen-mirror.md

 ### Forward audio

 On Android 11 or higher, Tango can forward audio from the device to your computer.
-However, there are some limitations:

-* Only audio produced by apps will be forwarded.
-Ringtone, notification, alarms and call voice will not be forwarded.
+There are two options:

+#### Play internal audio on ...

+Forwards internal audio (from apps) to computer.
+It has three values:

+* **Device**: Disable audio forwarding.
+Internal audio is played on the device normally.
+* **Tango**: Forward internal audio to computer.
+* **Both**: Play internal audio on both device and computer.

-* It doesn't work if a wired or Bluetooth headset is connected to the device.
+Due to Android system restrictions, internal audio forwarding doesn't work if a wired or Bluetooth headset is connected.
+Also, notifications, alarms, and phone ringtone can't be forwarded and will always play only on the device.
-* The audio is only played on your computer.
-It will not be played on the device.

-To enable this, check **Enable Audio Forwarding** option in **Audio** section.
+When choosing **Both**, Tango will play captured audio through notification channel, so the volume is controlled both by the **Media** volume and **Notification** volume.
+If the sound on device is too quiet, try increasing both volumes.

+#### Forward microphone

+Captures device microphone input and play it on computer.

+Internal audio forwarding and microphone forwarding can be enabled at the same time.

 ## Usage